jdcloudcom/en/documentation/Video-Service/Media-Processing-Service/Operation-Guide/Video-Transcoding/Transcoding-Rules.md

-# Basic rules for transcoding
+# Basic Rules for Transcoding

 Input format supports most of the mainstream audio and video formats, such as mp4, flv, avi, rmvb, wmv, hls, etc.;